skeeks-semenov/yii2-assets-auto-compress/README.md

-Automatically compile and merge files js + css + html in yii2 project
+Automatically compile and merge files js + css + html in yii2 project.
 ===================================

 This solution enables you to dynamically combine js and css files to optimize the html page.